First Year First Semester

 This course provides a comprehensive study of the anatomical structures and physiological aspects of all parts of the human body.
 Methods of instruction include lectures, PowerPoint presentations, laboratory exercises with the articulated and disarticulated skeletons, worksheets and class discussions.

 This course provides an introduction and review of the basic mathematical concepts.
 It provides a comprehensive study and evaluation of all factors controlling and/or influencing radiographic quality.
-Instruction on the proper handling and storage of radiographic film will be covered.
-The function and importance of the radiographic darkroom as well as a study of the automatic processing and the chemicals will be covered.
-Processor quality control will be emphasized.
-Electronic processing will be studied.
 The operating principles of various imaging equipment will be discussed.
-The basic operating principles of computers and the role of computers in radiography will be included.
-Quality assurance procedures that should be conducted to insure consistency in radiographic systems will be covered.
-In addition, QA tests performed in order to comply with state and federal regulations will be discussed.
-Laboratory experiments are conducted demonstrating the factors affecting image formation.
-Methods of instruction include lectures, PowerPoint presentations, demonstrations, laboratory exercises and class discussions.
+A detailed study of the components and operating principles of computed radiography (CR) and digital radiography (DR) from image capture to long-term storage will be conducted.
+Quality assurance procedures that should be conducted to insure consistency in radiographic systems will be discussed.
+In addition, QC tests performed in order to comply with state and federal regulations will be discussed.
+Best practice methods will be emphasized.
+Laboratory experiments are conducted demonstrating the factors affecting image formation as well as QC tests.
+Methods of instruction include lectures, PowerPoint presentations, demonstrations, laboratory exercises, and class discussions.

 This course provides an overall review of materials taught during the two-year educational process.
 Topics of difficulty from each course are examined for review.
-Also included in this course is the administration of simulated registry examinations.
+The student will present a review session on an assigned portion of the ARRT Content Specifications.
+Also included in this course is the administration of simulated Registry examinations.

-This course is the application, evaluation and participation of general radiographic procedures under the direct and indirect supervision of registered radiologic technologists/radiologists.
-An introduction and minimal rotation into all imaging areas: Nuclear Medicine, Computed Tomography (CT), Magnetic Resonance Imaging (MRI), Radiation Oncology and Ultrasound are provided.
-Rotations will include Presbyterian Medical Center, Charlotte Orthopedic Hospital, Matthews Medical Center, Huntersville Medical Center, OrthoCarolina on Randolph Road and The Spine Center of OrthoCarolina.
+This course is the application, evaluation, and participation of general radiographic procedures under the direct and indirect supervision of registered radiologic technologists/radiologists.
+An introduction and minimal rotation into all imaging areas: Nuclear Medicine, Computed Tomography (CT), Magnetic Resonance Imaging (MRI), Radiation Oncology, and Ultrasound are provided.
+Rotations will include Presbyterian Medical Center, Charlotte Orthopedic Hospital, Matthews Medical Center, Huntersville Medical Center, Mint Hill Medical Center, Museum Imaging Center, and Ballantyne Imaging Center.